mtitterton/NetCDF-Indexing-Template/README.md

 - **Spatial indexing** — Sorts through list and finds surrounding coordinates for indexing into newly sized NetCDF
 - **Duplicate removal** — Removes overlaps after indexing surrounding data
 - **Batch support** — Works on list of NetCDF files in a directory
+- **Bathymetry/Topography Visualization** - Graphs bathymetry and topography data versus latitude and longitude to help with visualization

 ---